thisaintwork/AgileDungeonTrekking/README.md

 **2.)
 Rationale for forecast:** We weren't able to meet our goal last spring of 12 story points.
 We decided that we would work with the number of story points we did complete-- that number was 8.

 **3.)
-Note:** Only developers participated in moving items from product backlog into sprint backlog
+Sprint backlog:** We pulled stories from the top of our product backlog to our sprint backlog.
+The aggregate size did not exceed our forecast.  **Note:** Only developers participated in moving items from product backlog into sprint backlog

 **4.)
-Some of the stories in the sprint backlog were greater than half of the forecast velocity for the sprint.
-These stories were split into smaller stories with new estimates.**
+Stories:** Some of the stories in the sprint backlog were greater than half of the forecast velocity for the sprint.
+These stories were split into smaller stories with new estimates so that the size of each backlog item is less than half of our forecast velocity.

 **5.)
-User stories were decomposed into developer tasks.
+Developer Tasks:** User stories were decomposed into developer tasks.
 These tasks are listed within each sprint backlog item.
-The aggregate size of the stories does not exceed our forecast.**
+The aggregate size of the stories does not exceed our forecast.

 **6.)
 Sprint Backlog, kanban board URL:** https://github.com/orgs/thisaintwork/projects/3/views/2